JanDebiec/aspectra_rpi/README.md

 # aspectra_rpi
-Aspectra application for rpi embedded system, based on python, running in Ubuntu
+Aspectra application for rpi embedded system, based on Ubuntu, mostly written in python.

+Rpi-own camera will be used as spectroscope sensor